sverweij/dependency-cruiser/doc/faq.md

 Yep.

 ## I use the CoffeeScript variant of jsx (csx, cjsx)
+Works out of the box.

-Works out of the box
+## Let me guess, vue works out of the box as well?
+You guessed correctly.

 ## Does this mean dependency-cruiser installs transpilers for all these languages?
 No.